GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 and annotates linkage errors with [reachability]( ../library-best-practices/glossary.md#reachability) from [entry point classes]( ../library-best-practices/glossary.md#entry-point-class).
-Optionally the tool outputs a report including only _reachable_ static linkage errors.
-The tool allows users to choose the scope of entry point classes:

-  - **Classes in the target project**: when the scope of the entry point is only the classes in the target project, it ensures that the current functionality used in the dependencies will not cause static linkage errors.
-    The output may fail to report potential static linkage errors, which would be introduced by starting to use a previously unreachable class in one of the dependencies.
+Entry point classes are different for the targets of checks:

+  - **Check for a BOM**: classes in the Maven artifacts listed in the BOM.

-  - **With direct dependencies of the target project**: when the scope of the entry point is the classes in the target project and the all classes in the direct dependencies of the project, it ensures that functionality of the dependencies will not cause static linkage errors.
+  - **Check for a project**: classes in the direct dependencies of the project.
-    The output may contain linkage errors for unreachable classes from user's perspective.

-  - **All classes in the input class path**: when reachability check is off, then all static linkage errors from all classes in the classpath, regardless of the reachability, are reported.
+  - **Check for a list of Maven artifacts**: classes in the Maven artifacts.